unboundedsystems/adapt/cli/README.md

 ## `adapt deploy:destroy DEPLOYID`

-Stop an existing deployment of an Adapt project
+Destroy an existing deployment of an Adapt project

 ```
 USAGE